microsoft/msquic/docs/FAQ.md

 > Why is MsQuic written in C?

 Windows Kernel mode is one of the supported platforms, and while it supports some C++ features, it does not support all of them.
-So, it was decided to use just pure C to reduce complexities.
+So, it was decided to use just pure C to reduce complexity.